angular/angular/aio/content/tutorial/toh-pt2.md

 When the user clicks a hero in the list, the component should display the selected hero's details at the bottom of the page.

-In this section, you'll listen for the hero item click event and update the hero detail.
+In this section, you'll listen for the hero item click event and display/update the hero details.

 ### Add a click event binding